Skip to main content

 Five Points - Classic, Upscale “Old Athens” Feel

-Five Points is one of Athens’ most desirable in-town neighborhoods, with historic homes, leafy streets, and an established, walkable commercial node around Milledge Ave and Lumpkin St.
+Five Points is one of Athens’ most in-town neighborhoods with higher demand based on pricing and inventory, with historic homes, leafy streets, and an established, walkable commercial node around Milledge Ave and Lumpkin St.

 • Housing & streets: Craftsman bungalows, Colonials, and renovated historic homes with mature trees and sidewalks.